 K2 Investigation: From legal alternative to deadly epidemic

-K2 Investigation: From legal alternative to deadly epidemic - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen The use of synthetic marijuana is growing across the United States and the Pineywoods is not immune from the manmade drug that is doing everything from causing users to hallucinate to even claiming their lives.
-If you are not familiar with the proper name, you may know it by its street names.
+K2 Investigation: From legal alternative to deadly epidemic - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - The use of synthetic marijuana is growing across the United States and the Pineywoods is not immune from the manmade drug that is doing everything from causing users to hallucinate to even claiming their lives.

 Add your comments below